top of page

 Why do some people call it a Learning Disability, and others call it a Learning Disorder?

 "Learning Disability" is the term and definition used by the Learning Disabilities Association of Canada (LDAC).
 It's also the term used within Alberta Education.
-"Specific Learning Disorder" is the diagnostic term used in the Diagnostic and Statistical Manual (DSM-5), which is the diagnostic tool Psychologist's use in their practice.
+"Specific Learning Disorder" is the diagnostic term used in the Diagnostic and Statistical Manual (DSM-5-TR), which is the diagnostic tool Psychologist's use in their practice.
 The criteria is somewhat different between the two definitions, but a diagnosis of "Specific Learning Disorder" qualifies for identification as a student with a Learning Disability through Alberta Education (AB Ed. code "54").

 Does my child need a Psychoeducational Assessment?